ricsinaruto/gutenberg-dialog/README.md

 All settable arguments can bee seen below:
 <a><img src="https://github.com/ricsinaruto/gutenberg-dialog/blob/master/docs/help.png" align="top" height="400" ></a>

+### Pipeline steps
+The *-a* flag controls whether to run in automatic mode or step-by-step mode.
+In step mode there are 5 main steps which the program cycles through, asking the user whether specific steps are done and can be skipped.

+#### 1. Download
+The first step is to download the books.
+Once they are downloaded this step can be skipped the next time.

+#### 2. Pre-filtering
+Pre-filtering removes some old books.
+Once this is done it can be skipped as well, since the books are saved to disk.

+#### 3. Dialog extraction
+In this step dialogs are extracted from books.
+When extending the dataset to new languages (see section below), this is the step that can be modified, thus previous steps can be skipped once done.
+The dialogs in this step are also saved to disk, so if we are happy with the quality of dialogs this step can be skipped as well.

+#### 4. Post-filtering
+A final filtering step removing some dialogs based on vocabulary.

+#### 5. Dataset creation
+Putting together the final dataset.
+Since this is the final step if all previous steps are skipped this has to run.

 ## Extend to other languages
 The code can be easily extended to process other languages.
 A file named \<language code\>.py has to be created in the languages folder.
 Here a class should be defined named LANG, with [LANG_base](https://github.com/ricsinaruto/gutenberg-dialog/blob/master/code/languages/lang.py) as parent.
 With *self.cfg* config parameters can be accessed.
 Inside this class the 3 functions below have to be defined.
 Please see [hu.py](https://github.com/ricsinaruto/gutenberg-dialog/blob/master/code/languages/hu.py) for an example.